-But to leave the tourist groups behind, you’ll want to venture from the city’s center.
-Unique neighborhoods like Notting Hill or foodie streets like Brick Lane are most easily accessed by public transportation.
+But locals tell us you’ll want to venture from the city’s center.
+Unique neighborhoods like Notting Hill and foodie streets like Brick Lane are most easily accessed by public transportation.
 Transport for London (TfL) is the city government’s authority on all things transit—including the London Underground, buses, cabs and even bicycles.

 Here’s a breakdown of the best ways to get around London:

-Just remember: like Cinderella’s carriage, many stations turn into pumpkins at midnight (i.e. they close down).
-Select lines continue service into the wee hours on Fridays and Saturdays, but plan to take a cab after any late-night adventures.
+Like Cinderella’s carriage, many stations turn into pumpkins at midnight (i.e. they close down).
+Select lines continue service into the wee hours on Fridays and Saturdays but plan to take a cab after any late-night adventures.

 You cannot use cash on any bus in London.
-But you can use your Oyster or Travelcard.
-You’ll need to buy these before boarding the bus at a Tube station or an Oyster Ticket Shop (more on that later).
+But you can use an Oyster card or Travelcard.
+(You’ll need to buy these before boarding the bus at a Tube station or an Oyster Ticket Shop—more on that later).

 London’s Underground is one of the most expensive in the world, and calculating fares can be a head-spinning endeavor.
-The Tube is organized into zones, which determine your fare.
+Locals explain that the Tube is organized into zones, which determine your fare.
 For example, the most-visited sites are located in Zones 1 and 2.
 However, to get to Heathrow via public transportation, you’ll need access to Zones 1 through 6—and a ticket that will take you across all these zones is more expensive.